ldv-klever/klever/docs/dev_env_model_specs.rst

     - Statements contain the code of the process initialization if the process with the savepoint becomes the main one.
       Values should be provided as for the same attribute of block actions.
     - Not
+  * - require
+    - It is the same map which is already described for the attribute with the same name used in actions.
+    - Requirements allow to restrict actions and processes that should be included to models with the savepoint.
+    - Not

 There is an example of a savepoint attached to the registering action considered in the section related to IEM and
 UDEMS: